Layer9Berlin/PipeDream/src/middleware/env/README.md

         env:
             # added for clarity, `none` is the default value
             # note that using `deep` could cause problems here,
-            # if the value of ENV_VAR is not yet set at the time of
+            # if the value of ENV_VAR is not yet set at the time of parent invocation
             interpolate: none
         pipe:
             - child-pipe:
                 env:
                     interpolate: shallow
+                # this value will be evaluated at child invocation time
+                # note that if the value is set by another pipe,
+                # the child's invocation must be delayed
+                # until after the env var has been set
+                # e.g. using the `waitFor` middleware
                 when: "'$ENV_VAR' == 'YES!!'"
 ```